Apple has finally confirmed the release date for watchOS 6. The next big software update for the Apple Watch will land on 19 September.

-The headline news is that Apple will be introducing a dedicated App Store to the Apple Watch for the first time.
-Youâll now be able to browse, purchase and install apps from the wrist and there will also be curated lists to help you find something new.
-Youâll also be able to search for apps via Siri, dictation and scribble features to make it easier to find the Apple Watch apps you need in your life.
+The headline news is that Apple is introducing a dedicated App Store to the Apple Watch for the first time.
+Youâll now be able to browse, purchase and install apps from the wrist and there are also curated lists to help you find something new.
+Youâll also be able to search for apps via Siri, dictation and scribble features, to make it easier to find the Apple Watch apps you need in your life.

 The addition of an on-wrist App Store could be especially useful for users of the LTE Apple Watch, as they'll presumably be able to download apps over their data connection.
-All of this is yet to be confirmed, however, so don't take this as gospel.
+We'll be able to confirm this when the update drops later this month.

 New Apple Watch apps

-Apple is bringing new apps to the Watch in watchOS 6 and that includes Audiobooks, Voice Memos and Calculator.
+Apple is bringing new apps to the Watch in watchOS 6, including additions such as Audiobooks, Voice Memos and Calculator.
 That Calculator app will include a tip calculator feature to help make it easier to decide who owes what when itâs time to pay up at the end of a meal â handy.
 Audiobooks will automatically sync titles in your Reading Now list to the Watch while Voice Memos will also be joined by a redesigned Reminders app to make sure you never forget anything.

 Another big piece of news on the app front is that apps can now run independently, and won't need to lean on the companion app on your iPhone.
 Streaming audio from apps like podcasts, music and live streaming will also be added into the mix in watchOS 6, too.